Margot Knight

-Margot Knight is an Australian actress of television and stage, voice artist and a screenwriter, she was had numerous guest roles in TV series and telemovies, but is best known for her stints playing two roles in the highly popular cult series Prisoner (known internationally as Prisoner: Cell Block H), she played inmate Sharon Gilmour in 1980 and junior prison officer Terri Malone in 1985.
+Margot Knight is an Australian actress of television and stage, voice artist and a screenwriter.
+She had numerous guest roles in TV series and telemovies, but is best known for her stints playing two roles in the highly popular cult series Prisoner (known internationally as Prisoner: Cell Block H); she played inmate Sharon Gilmour in 1980 and junior prison officer Terri Malone in 1985.